 Just as importantly, FinxS reports are capable of identifying the causes of stress, the signs of stress and steps that should be taken to help alleviate stress for each separate 160 behavioural styles.

-John obtained a FinxS report which confirmed the affiliate was indeed correct and extracts from Fred’s FinxS Behavioural report are shown above and opposite.
+John obtained a FinxS report which confirmed the reseller was indeed correct and extracts from Fred’s FinxS Behavioural report are shown above and opposite.

 This information provided John with answers he needed to effectively communicate with Fred and focus his training to provide a more effective programme to cope with Fred’s stress.